 - On the User Edit window, click Create Password (or Change Password, or from the main CEMT window go to File, Change Password.

 - If prompted, enter the user's current password (blank if it is new).

 - Enter the new password.
 By default, passwords display as asterisks (*).
 To show the New Password as text, check the Show box.

 - Click OK to save.

-The password is contained in dbcentral as a hash, meaning there is no way to decrypt the password by looking in the database and there is no way to recover a lost password other than deleting it from the database directly.
+The password is contained in dbcentral as a hash.
+This means there is no way to decrypt the password by looking in the database, and there is no way to recover a lost password other than deleting it from the database directly.

 Users can also change their own passwords while logged on.
 See Logging on the CEMT, Changing Passwords for the Logged On User.